 Q: What is the impact of Adverse Drug Events?

-ADEs are the fourth leading cause of death in the US, with more than 100,000 deaths per year; 2.2 million serious adverse reactions occur per year, according to a report published by the Journal of the American Medical Association report.
+Two million, two hundred thousand (2.2 million) serious adverse reactions occur per year, according to a report published by the Journal of the American Medical Association report.
 These ADEs lead to approximately 1.3 million emergency room (ER) visits per year, and $3.5 billion excess spend of medical costs.